Decamethyldizincocene: Unpredictability of synthesis

 The formation of decamethyldizincocene is, however, rather unpredictable.
 Several duplications of this reaction (under conditions that favor the formation of decamethyldizincocene) have inexplicably led to the formation of only the half-sandwich complex (η5-C5Me5)ZnEt.
 The formation of the products (η5-C5Me5)ZnEt and Zn2(η5-C5Me5)2 occur via separate, competitive reaction pathways and, therefore, the two products do not interconvert when left to react over extended periods of time.

 The formation of the half-sandwich complex is believed to occur via hydrocarbyl-bridged intermediates.
 The reaction mechanism is, however, uncertain.
 Previously it was hypothesized that the creation of decamethyldizincocene occurred through the decomposition of diethylzinc, whose decomposition products would have had the capability of reducing decamethylzincocene to decamethyldizincocene.
 However, it is now believed that the formation of decamethyldizincocene occurs via a radical reaction involving the combination of two (η5-C5Me5)Zn• radicals.

 In a new more efficient and more general route to decamethyldizincocene, potassium hydride is used to reduce decamethylzincocene to decamethyldizincocene.
 Other reductants such as K, Na, or CaH2 may be used as well in the reduction of decamethylzincocene to decamethyldizincocene.

+Properties

-This complex does not react with Lewis bases such PMe3, PPh3, NEt3, or pyridine nor does it react with H2, CO2, or CO.
-This compound appears to be indefinitely stable at room temperature (however storage at -20 °C is advised) and sublimes near 70 °C.
+Decamethyldizincocene does not react with Lewis bases such PMe3, PPh3, NEt3, or pyridine nor does it react with H2, CO2, or CO.
+This compound appears to be indefinitely stable at room temperature (however storage at -20 °C is advised) and sublimes near 70 °C under vacuum.

+In the presence of water or tert-butyl alcohol, this compound disproportionates to zinc metal and zinc hydroxide or zinc tert-butoxide.